-Most merchant services that use this simple pricing model charge one fixed-rate per transaction.
-Conversely, many services charge a per-transaction fee accompanied by a flat monthly rate.
+Most merchant services that use this simple pricing model charge one fixed percentage rate per transaction.
+Conversely, some services charge a per-transaction fee in addition to the fixed percentage rate.
 This method is especially popular with mobile merchant service providers.
 Most merchant services we reviewed do not offer this pricing model, so we did not take it into account when ranking these services.

-Processing costs are one portion of the fees you can expect to pay for merchant services.
-These include monthly fees, monthly minimum payments, PCI-compliance fees and online processing fees.
-Some of these are one-time payments while others are recurring.
-You should carefully read your service provider's applications and its terms of service to obtain specifics about fees that will apply to you and which fees could be waived.
+Processing costs are only one portion of the fees you can expect to pay for merchant services as most processors also charge fees.
+These include monthly fees, monthly minimums and PCI-compliance fees.
+If you process online, your online merchant services provider also charges you online processing fees for use of a payment gateway.
+Some of these fees are one-time payments while others are recurring.
+You should carefully read your service provider's application and its terms of service to obtain specifics about fees that apply to you as well as which fees could be waived.

 Our Verdict & Recommendations

 The best companies in our review provide transparent pricing options without hidden fees and openly offer information about costs, fees and terms of service.
 The best merchant services have reliable customer service options that provide candid information about which costs to expect for your account.